-Taking into account Velocity’s award pricing changes in June 2016, It seems that flights on Virgin Australia are the cheapest way to go (if you can find availability), with Singapore Airlines swapping with Etihad to become the more reasonable premium choice.
+Taking into account Velocity’s award pricing changes in June 2016 and Krisflyer’s pricing changes effective 23 March 2017, it seems that flights on Virgin Australia to Los Angeles are the cheapest way to go (if you can find availability), while Singapore Airlines is cheaper to New York with Etihad becoming the more reasonable premium choice.

 For each program, we’ve covered off: